RohanShukla23/geopulse/README.md

 4. **Response Delivery**: Returns unified JSON with all data points
 5. **Frontend Rendering**: React displays everything in a clean dashboard

-The backend uses an in-memory H2 database to cache results for 10 minutes, making repeat searches lightning-fast while keeping data fresh.
+The backend uses an in-memory H2 database to cache results for 10 minutes, making repeat searches fast while keeping data fresh.

 ## Tech Stack